vincent-coding/ChessBot/README.md

 ## How does it work?
 The bot uses [selenium](https://www.selenium.dev/) to control the browser.
 For the chess part the bot uses the open-source engine [Stockfish](https://github.com/official-stockfish/Stockfish).

+## Prerequisites
+To use the bot properly you need the following software:
+- Python 3.6 or higher
+- Stockfish
+- Gecko Driver
+You can see the configuration with which I developed the bot in the **Additional information** section.

 ## How to install
 Just open a terminal and do:
 ```